Blog > Category > Posted: 2023-Jul-20, Updated: 2024-Sep-10

 The lower the U-value, the better the window is at keeping the heat in during the winter and the better it insulates

-U-factor summary for Ottawa:
+U-Factor Summary for Ottawa:

-Related topics
+Related stories

 What are window ratings?